dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powermax/_index.md

       kubectl -n powermax create secret generic proxy-server-root-certificate --from-file=rootCertificate.pem=/path/to/rootCA -o yaml --dry-run=client | kubectl apply -f -
       ```

-4. Prepare the driver configuration secret, applicable to your driver installation method, to communicate with Authorization sidecar.
+3. Prepare the driver configuration secret, applicable to your driver installation method, to communicate with Authorization sidecar.

     **Operator**

     Refer to the [Install Driver](../../../../../getting-started/installation/kubernetes/powermax/csmoperator/#install-driver) section to prepare `powermax-creds.yaml` to configure the driver to communicate with Authorization sidecar.

-    Update endpoint to match the localhost endpoint in `samples/secret/karavi-authorization-config.json`.
-Leave `username` and `password` with the default values base64 encoded.
+    - Update `primaryEndpoint` and `endpoint` to an HTTPS localhost endpoint that the authorization sidecar will listen on.
+    - The `username` and `password` can be any value since they will be ignored.

     **Note:** Authorization does not currently support the `backupEndpoint` parameter.